-When a client connects to a cluster, it is actually connecting to one of the WebLogic Servers in the cluster.
-Because the JNDI tree for this WebLogic Server contains the RMI stubs for all services offered by the other WebLogic Servers in the cluster in addition to its own services, the cluster appears to the client as one WebLogic Server hosting all of the cluster-wide services.
-When a new WebLogic Server joins a cluster, each WebLogic Server already in the cluster is responsible for sharing information about its own services to the new WebLogic Server.
+When a client connects to a cluster, it is actually connecting to one of the WebLogic Server instances in the cluster.
+Because the JNDI tree for this WebLogic Server instance contains the RMI stubs for all services offered by the other WebLogic Servers in the cluster in addition to its own services, the cluster appears to the client as one WebLogic Server instance hosting all of the cluster-wide services.
+When a new WebLogic Server instance joins a cluster, each WebLogic Server instance already in the cluster is responsible for sharing information about its own services to the new WebLogic Server instance.
 With the information collected from all the other servers in the cluster, the new server will create its own copy of the cluster-wide JNDI tree.